PointPlusYt/morgenbord-documentation/README.md

 ## How to use it ?

+### Github Pages
-Please visit the github pages, it's the best way to use it.
+Please visit the github pages, it's the easiest way to use it. https://pointplusyt.github.io/morgenbord-documentation

+### Obsidian
+The `.obsidian` folder contains all configuration for this repository.
+It let's you read, search or edit the documentation with almost the same theme as with Vitepress.

+Open this folder with [Obsidian](https://obsdian.md).

+### Vitepress locally
-If you insist on using it locally, use `yarn`.
+If you insist on using this documentation locally like a website, use `yarn`.

 Install dependencies
 ```sh